cicsdev/cics-banking-sample-application-cbsa/etc/usage/base/doc/CBSA_BMS_User_Guide.md

 ## Navigating CBSA:

-> CICS Bank Sample Application is driven from the main menu.
+> CICS Banking Sample Application is driven from the main menu.
 Simply
 > select the number or letter for the function that you require.
 >
 > ![BMSUser OMEN](../doc/images/BMSUserGuide/BMSUser_Main_Menu.jpg)